-You can recycle glass table tops.
-They have a melting point that is higher than normal container glass due to chemicals that are added to increase their durability.
-This means that they aren’t accepted at all recycling centers, so check before you try to drop them off.
+You can recycle glass tabletops.
+They have a melting point higher than average container glass due to chemicals added to increase their durability.
+This means they aren’t accepted at all recycling centers, so check before you try to drop them off.

 How to Recycle Glass Table Tops

-Since glass table tops have been treated with chemicals to make them more durable, their chemical composition and hence the melting point differs from container glass.
+Since glass table tops have been treated with chemicals to make them more durable, their chemical composition and melting point differ from container glass.
 They are not accepted in regular container glass recycling facilities.

 There are separate recycling facilities where they are taken for recycling.
-Remember, since the policy for recycling glass table tops and large glass items varies from place to place, it is best you get in touch with your municipality to know if they will accept them.
+Remember, since the policy for recycling glass table tops and large glass items varies from place to place, you should contact your municipality to know if they will accept them.

-Here are some steps that you can follow to ensure that the glass table top that you don’t have any use for is recycled and put to good use again.
+Here are some steps you can follow to ensure that the glass table top you don’t have any use for is recycled and used again.

 When Was The First Flat Glass Tabletop Made?

-The first glass tabletops started showing up in the 1600’s as glass manufacturing progressed enough to produce plate glass.
+The first glass tabletops started appearing in the 1600s as glass manufacturing progressed enough to produce plate glass.

 Step 1: Check With Your Local Recycling Center

-After you’ve considered recycling your glass table top, you will want to know if your municipality will accept it.
-You will have to get in touch with them to know if they will take in your table top.
-Since the recycling conditions and facilities are different for a large treated glass like a glass tabletop, you might also come to know that your municipality does not accept such glass.
+After considering recycling your glass table top, you will want to know if your municipality will accept it.
+You must contact them to see if they will take in your tabletop.
+Since the recycling conditions and facilities differ for a large treated glass like a glass tabletop, you might also know that your municipality does not accept such glass.

 There is also the likely situation that your municipality accepts such glass but has some restrictions on the dimensions of the glass.
-If the table top does not meet the dimensions, you will have to look for other options.
+If the table top does not meet the measurements, you must look for other options.

-If your municipality accepts the glass for recycling, they might ask you to bring it to the facility yourself because the regular trucks for recycling pickup might not be equipped to handle such nonstandard items.
-In all these cases you will get a clear understanding of whether your glass table top can be recycled and if yes, then how you can proceed with the recycling process.
+Suppose your municipality accepts glass for recycling.
+In that case, they might ask you to bring it to the facility yourself because the regular trucks for recycling pickup might not be equipped to handle such nonstandard items.
+In all these cases, you will clearly understand whether your glass table top can be recycled and how to proceed with the recycling process.